Galatians 3

 6Even as Abraham believed God, and it was accounted to him for righteousness.
 7Know ye therefore that they which are of faith, the same are the children of Abraham.
 8And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed.

 "In thee shall all nations be blessed."
 This promise to Abraham is universal.
-Not just Jews.
-Not just the circumcised.
 All nations.
-This is the gospel in miniature: blessing is not restricted by ethnicity or law-keeping; it flows from faith.
+Blessing flows from faith.
 The heathen, the Gentiles, the outsider - all are included in Abraham's blessing through faith.

 God will "justify the heathen through faith."
-Not circumcision.
-Not the law.
-Not ethnicity.
-Faith.
 The promise to Abraham was not that his descendants would inherit because they kept the law - Abraham himself lived centuries before the law.
 The promise stands on faith.
-And if the heathen - the Gentiles - can be justified through faith, then the law is not the deciding factor.
-The line between insider and outsider, chosen and unchosen, is erased by faith.
+And if the Gentiles can be justified through faith, then the line between insider and outsider, chosen and unchosen, is erased by faith.

 Galatians 3:10-14Under the Curse; Christ Made a Curse for Us